 Always take a 2nd (or in some cases), a third look at what you’re paying for when it comes to monthly reoccurring payments like insurance.
 Companies in general have a really bad habit of hiding charges that you otherwise wouldn’t think to look for.
 Take a close look at your bill, line by line to see what you’re being charged for.
 If you aren’t sure?
 Ask.
 Another thing to look for is whether you’re paying for a service that you don’t use.
 If you have roadside assistance with your insurance company but you also have Triple A, drop one of them to save.
 Why continue to pay for something you absolutely will never use, you’re just wasting money away that can be used for something else.

-Shop Around –
+Shop Around for Your Budget

-This past year when I went after lowering my car insurance, I started shopping around.
+This time in the past year when I went after lowering my car insurance, I started shopping around.
 Lo and behold, I was able to save myself $264.00 per year just by switching.
 The thing is though?
 I never would have guessed that our current company would have been cheaper.
 We made the switch and never looked back.
 Taking a look at what other companies offer also gives you a second chance to re-evaluate what your family needs or doesn’t.